CenterForSpatialResearch/mapping_architecture_urbanism_humanities/7_Georeferencing.md

 Export your georeferenced layer as a GeoTiff - be sure to select 'Rendered Image' and CRS 4326 (Psuedo Mercator).
 Rendered image will remove the black background.
 CRS 4326 because that is what all webmaps use and we will use this map in a webmap next.

-Email the GeoTiff to Michelle at mam2518@columbia.edu
+To complete Part I, upload the GeoTiff to Canvas.

 ## Part II - Making Vector Data from Raster Data